the-deep/deeper/docs/Options/GettingStarted.rst

 --------------

-Most of the dependencies for the deeper are provided in Dockerfile, package.json and requirements.txt which are installed automatically using docker.
+Most of the dependencies for the deeper are provided in Dockerfile, package.json & pyproject.yml which are installed automatically using docker.

 Clone Deeper Repo